-Self-guided hiking in Spain
+Self-guided hiking holidays in Spain

 Spain is rightly regarded as one of Europe’s premier hiking destinations.
 Few countries can match its perfect hiking conditions of good weather, beautiful landscapes and well-marked trails.
 Spain’s credentials are no secret to the avid hiker, being home to perhaps the most famous pilgrimage path of all, the Camino de Santiago.
 But there is so much more to hiking in Spain than the Camino.